 Financial constraints are also a key barrier as many young women today have innovative ideas and can build applications that can improve our communities’ status however they lack funds to support their initiatives.

 On International Day of the girl in ICT, Inea calls upon the Government and all stakeholders to support ICT innovations and ideas created by women and girls because in the long run, it is of great benefit to Uganda as a Nation.

-Salvah 21 Years old Girl perusing a Bachelors in Computer Science in Year 1 at Kampala International university.
+Salvah 21 Years old Girl pursuing a Bachelor’s in Computer Science in Year 1 at Kampala International University.

 “ICTs are interesting because they are futuristic”

-She says it is her first time to hear about International day of the Girl in ICT however it is wonderful that a day like this is put aside to honor girls like her.
-Many girls would like to pursue such courses or be well vast with technologies but they lack the gadgets and guidance which is a great challenge.
+She says it is her first time to hear about the International Day of the Girl in ICT however it is wonderful that a day like this is put aside to honor girls like her.
+Many girls would like to pursue such courses or be well vast with technologies but they lack gadgets and guidance which is a great challenge.

 The boys may be more in her class but they are not a threat because the more she gets to interact with them, the more her passion is built as she aims at challenging them in all class projects.

 Kenneth Niyibizi currently a first-year student at Kampala International University.

 “Let more ladies inspire the girls, they should be tech instructors in schools, science teachers, and spearhead sensitization campaigns.
 This is the best way to inspire girls and build their passion for ICT”